jefdaj/gitit/README.markdown

 The master branch is messy and consists of the upstream gitit release (v0.13.0)
 + all my working feature branches.
 Stable versions are tagged.
-Here's a summary of the other feature branches, which are each rebased separate from upstream:
+Here's a summary of the other feature branches, which are each rebased separately from upstream:

 | feature          | status      | description                                            |
 |:-----------------|:------------|:-------------------------------------------------------|